 - Management shall review with the Committee the effectiveness of the Company’s system for monitoring compliance with laws and regulations and the results of management’s investigation and follow-up (including disciplinary action) on any instances of noncompliance.

-- Management, general counsel, and the tax director shall periodically update the Committee regarding compliance with laws and regulations.
+- Management, the Chief Compliance Officer, the general counsel, and the tax director shall periodically update the Committee regarding compliance with laws and regulations.

 - The Committee shall be satisfied that all regulatory compliance matters have been considered in the preparation of the financial statements.